BrenekH/smartreboot/README.md

 ### Automatic mode (via the daemon)

 Smart Reboot provides a daemon called `smartrebootd` who's startup and shutdown should be managed by your distro's init system(most likely SystemD).
-Since the SystemD service should already be installed, you can run `sudo systemctl enable smartrebootd && sudo systemctl start smartrebootd` to start the Smart Reboot Daemon.
+Since the SystemD service should already be installed, you can run `sudo systemctl enable --now smartrebootd` to start the Smart Reboot Daemon.
 If you use a different init system, we welcome any contributions to add support.

 By default, `smartrebootd` only checks for reboots every 15 minutes.